ThomasDaheim/GPXEditor/README.md

 Stuff from my bugs & features list:

+* add labels for cities, streets and contour lines in Satellite map
 * identify & show breaks in statistics
-* upgrade SRTM viewer with ability to zoom, shift, rotate
+* upgrade SRTM viewer with ability to zoom, shift, rotate & show track colors
 * select colors for tracks & routes and store in Garmin gpx extension
 * export colors of tracks & routes in KML
 * CSV export